revaturelabs/interviewquestions/Java/Collections/SetInterface.md

-1. What is the Set Interface and list put the classes that implement it?
+1. What is the `Set` Interface and list out the classes that implements it?

 <details>

 <summary><b>Show Answer</b></summary>

  > Set Interface is used to store unique elements of the same type.
- > Classes that implement Set interface.
+ > Classes that implements `Set` interface.
  > 1. `HashSet`
  > 2. `LinkedHashSet`
  > 3. `TreeSet`